Guppy Ocean Adventure Camp

 Where does the camp take place?

 Guppy Camp drop off takes place at our beach office at SurfBerry on Harbor Island at Wrightsville Beach.
 While at camp our campers are constantly on the move.
-From Access #4 on Wrightsville Beach for boogie boarding down to the aquarium at Ft Fisher and up to the Sea Turtle Hospital on Topsail Island.
+From Access #4 on Wrightsville Beach for boarding down to the aquarium at Ft Fisher and up to the Sea Turtle Hospital on Topsail Island.
 Each day is different, with planned marine education activities around the Wilmington area.
-If bad weather ensues they may even take refuge at the WB Surf Camp Office and watch Finding Nemo on the big screen.
+If bad weather occurs, we have fun indoor activities planned to keep the stoke alive!

 Do you provide equipment?

-All our Guppies are provided with long sleeve rash guards with SPF 50 as well as boogie boards and all the gear they’ll need for pier fishing and salt marsh crabbing and clamming.
+All our Guppies are provided with long sleeve rash guards that are SPF 50 as well as boogie boards and all the gear they’ll need for camp activities.
+Campers NEED to bring and wear their own marsh shoes for salt marsh days.
+Camp staff will remind families when to pack marsh shoes.
+A detailed packing list will be provided once enrolled.

 Is there a lifeguard at the beach you use?